JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 ## Notifications

-One of the leading design principles in recent versions of *IntelliJ IDEA* is avoiding the use of modal message boxes for notifying the user about errors and other situations that may warrant his attention.
+One of the leading design principles in recent versions of *IntelliJ IDEA* is avoiding the use of modal message boxes for notifying the user about errors and other situations that may warrant the user's attention.
-As a replacement, *IntelliJ IDEA* provides multiple non-modal notification UI options.
+As a replacement, the *IntelliJ Platform* provides multiple non-modal notification UI options.

 ### Dialogs